 3CX User Seats: Cloud PBX Basic User includes 100 domestic minutes per user.
 Cloud PBX Standard User includes 1000 domestic minutes per user.
 Cloud PBX Premium User includes 2500 domestic minutes per user.

 Avaya Cloud User Seats: Essential User includes 100 domestic minutes per user.
 Business User includes 1000 domestic minutes per user.
-Power User includes 2500 domestic minutes per user.
+Power User includes 2500 domestic minutes and 500 inbound 800 minutes per user.

 Domestic minutes are pooled based on the total number of billed users listed on the Service Agreement.
 The Service Agreement may contain both standard and premium users.
 TelWare reserves the right to upgrade users without notice to the Premium user minute plans if the Customer’s minute usage is greater than agreed upon.
 TelWare reserves the right to charge overage fees.